garyleicester/sparqlook/README.md

 I'm intuitive.
 And nosey.
 And impatient.
 I want to take a look.
 I built this to let me poke around a(ny) SPARQL endpoint.

-Best if you know the URI you want to start at as well as the endpoint address, but leaving the URI blank will retrieve some suggested starting points.
+Best if you know the URI you want to start at as well as the endpoint address, but leaving the URI blank will retrieve some suggested starting points, using a number of 'initial explore' strategies that can be added to in the code.

 I mostly work with SKOS thesauri, so currently leans a little too heavily that way.